 Ironically, in our search for tactics, we become less and less likely to take action.
 We say things like, “I don’t know where to begin.”
 Two days ago, I gave you scripts and powerful tactics to start meeting busy people so you could learn from their expertise and shortcut your learning cycle by months or years.
 How many of you actually did it?

 Instead, we constantly search for more and more tactics.
-And we make assumptions that people who network are sleazy, etc. (To see what I mean, go check out what the young/engineering guys at Hacker News say about my friend Tim Ferriss.
-The bitterness is palpable, because it’s easy to be skeptical on the internet.)
+And we make assumptions that people who network are sleazy, etc. It’s easy to be skeptical on the internet.

 All of these are assumptions, but we never test them.
 Some of my really good friends, like Tim, are consummate networkers, but if you met them in person, you’d just like them because they’re cool and fun.